 Research systems typically involve a mixture of interactive development and automated scripting.
 The former often takes place within an IDE such as Visual Studio, MatLab or R Studio.
 The latter involves extensive numerical calculations over numerous parameters and data points.
 This leads to a language choice providing a straightforward environment to test code, but also provides sufficient performance to evaluate strategies over multiple parameter dimensions.

-Typical IDEs in this space include Microsoft Visual C++/C#, which contains extensive debugging utilities, code completion capabilities (via "Intellisense") and straightforward overviews of the entire project stack (via the database ORM, LINQ); MatLab, which is designed for extensive numerical linear algebra and vectorised operations, but in an interactive console manner; R Studio, which wraps the R statistical language console in a fully-fledged IDE; Eclipse IDE for Linux Java and C++; and semi-proprietary IDEs such as Enthought Canopy for Python, which include data analysis libraries such as NumPy, SciPy, scikit-learn and pandas in a single interactive (console) environment.
+Typical IDEs in this space include Microsoft Visual C++/C#, which contains extensive debugging utilities, code completion capabilities (via "Intellisense") and straightforward overviews of the entire project stack (via the database ORM, LINQ); MatLab, which is designed for extensive numerical linear algebra and vectorised operations, but in an interactive console manner; R Studio, which wraps the R statistical language console in a fully-fledged IDE; Eclipse IDE for Linux Java and C++; and semi-proprietary IDEs such as Anaconda Distribution which includes the Spyder IDE for Python.
+This distribution includes data analysis libraries such as NumPy, SciPy, scikit-learn and pandas in a single interactive (console) environment.

 For numerical backtesting, all of the above languages are suitable, although it is not necessary to utilise a GUI/IDE as the code will be executed "in the background".
 The prime consideration at this stage is that of execution speed.
 A compiled language (such as C++) is often useful if the backtesting parameter dimensions are large.
 Remember that it is necessary to be wary of such systems if that is the case!